Semantek/robotic_arm/README.md

-If you don't need a camera view window, use the argument  "**no_view**".

-    roslaunch object_recognition main.launch no_view:=true

 Camera in the simulation have "*in_static*" property, so you can move it in place as you like.

-The process of object recognition published number and places in the "**recognized_objects**" topic.
+The process of object recognition published places of objects in the "**recognized_objects**" topic.

 ## Start pick and place

 To start pick and place run next command

-    roslaunch roboarn_pap pap.launch
+    roslaunch roboarm_pap pap.launch

 Robotic arm mast starts moving, grasping objects on the table and throw them to the bin one-by-one.
 Between loops arm will be stand in a neutral position.
 If all will be OK, process shut down with "**No objects**" message.